adityapatwardhan1/libreflash/README.md

 Backend API: Hosted on Render; serving REST endpoints to the frontend, with **automatic deployment on commit** for seamless updates

+Note: Requests may take long to serve, host locally for fastest speed

 ## Features

 - Accepts open textbook links (e.g., from LibreTexts)